Edeko: Original sources

 Apart from noting that Odoacer's father was named Aediko, the Anonymous Valesianus noted that when Odoacer killed Orestes, he had Scirians with him.
 Also, confirming a connection going back to the time of Attila, "Orestes was a Pannonian, who joined with Attila at the time when he came to Rome, and was made his secretary".

-John of Antioch described Odoacer as an ally of Ricimer in the time of emperor Anthemius (reigned 467-472).
+John of Antioch described Odoacer as an ally of Ricimer in the time of emperor Anthemius (r.
+467–472).
 He explicitly described Odoacer as "a man of the tribe called the Sciri, whose father was Edeco and whose brother was Onulf, who was both the bodyguard and then the murderer of Harmatius".

 A third distinct mention is found in only one source, Jordanes, who described "Edica" as a chief of the Sciri.
 In the period after Attila's death, smaller ethnic kingdoms who had been part of his alliance appeared in the Middle Danubian region.
 Jordanes described how two of these, the Suebi and Sciri, were badly defeated by another—the Goths led by Valamir (the later "Ostrogoths").
 Valamir himself, and almost all of the Sciri, were killed.
 Afterwards, the two leaders of the defeated Suevi, Hunimund and Alaric, called upon other groups to fight these Goths, now led by Valamir's brother Thiudimer.
 This included the "remnants of the Sciri", led by two chiefs named "Edica" and "Hunuulf", corresponding to the names of the father and brother of Odoacer according to John of Antioch.
 The Goths were victorious at the subsequent Battle of Bolia in 468/9.